 The bounty their noses and palates glean from rum – from dried fruit to cola notes, pineapple to vanilla, chocolaty port to balsamicky wood – seems to capture all the flavors of the Caribbean.
 And, for Robin, all the colors, especially the golden brown hues that hint at the honey quality of many aged rums.
 "Maybe it's because I'm a woman," she jokes, "but that is very appealing to me.”

 Like the Burrs, Vásquez of Zacapa likes to point out that rum too is a product of terroir – not just its prime material, sugar cane, but the soil, climate and faster barrel-aging involved in the tropics.
 (The Caribbean blending process is often called the "Solera" method.)
 “To achieve those special aromas and flavors,” says Vásquez, “we’re as careful as cognac-makers are.”

 Makes sense.
-After all, many argue rum’s real renaissance started in 1862 – when French cognac-maker Dupré Barbancourt, heartbroken over his wife’s death, emigrated to Haiti and helped refine the way rum is made.
+After all, many argue rum’s real renaissance started in 1862 – when French cognac-maker Dupré Barbancourt, supposedly heartbroken over his first wife’s death, emigrated to Haiti and helped refine the way rum is made.
 Hence one of Burr Jr.’s favorite new bottles:

 “A special 150-year anniversary of Rhum Barbancourt,” he says.
 “This is actually closer to cognac.”

 The Miami Rum Renaissance Festival will be held Friday, April 25, through Sunday, April 27, at the Doubletree by Hilton Miami Airport Convention Center.
 Daily general admission tickets are $50.